-REU students dedicate approximately 12 to 15 hours per week toward laboratory research activities and an additional four to five hours a week toward didactic seminars/colloquia.
+REU students dedicate approximately 12 to 15 hours per week toward laboratory research activities and an additional five to six hours a week toward didactic seminars/colloquia.
 Students complete a one-week ethics training curriculum towards the end of the 15-week program.
 The culmination of each participant's semester-long research experience results in a professional scientific poster to be presented at Brooklyn College's annual, campus-wide Science Day.

 Note: The $3,100 stipend award is disbursed on a bi-monthly basis.
 Payment of the stipend is suspended if a student fails to meet his or her required hours or responsibilities.

 - Work with mentor on idea conception, experimental design, data collection, analysis, results/conclusion

 - REU Journal Club

 - One-week program

 - Scientific Dissemination